dallasLab/labLogistics/README.md

 Files containing relevant lab philosophy and mentoring statements are on the top-leve (`mentoring`, `codeOfConduct`, and `wiki`).

-`manuscriptTemplate` is a useful (or not?) manuscript template for writing manuscripts using LaTeX.
+`manuscriptTemplate` is a useful (or not?) template for writing manuscripts using LaTeX.

+`beamerTemplate` is a useful (or not?) template for writing presentations using LaTeX.